Abdul12527/SpringBoot-User-Management-System/README.md

 ### 1. Configuration

 In this section, you'll find the configuration class for the database.
-Note that in this project, we're using a `HashMap` as a simulated database, with user IDs as keys and user objects as values.
+Note that in this project, we're using a MySQL database, with user IDs as Primary keys and user.

 ### 2. Entities